hotnops/mythic-sync/Readme.md

 This enables automatic logging of every operator's Mythic commands, comments, and output into Ghostwriter so operators can focus more on technical execution and less on manual and tedious logging and reporting activities.

 ## Usage
+### Execute w/ Docker (Option 1)

-After checking out the repository, open the `settings.env` file and fill out the variables with appropriate values.
+0. After checking out the repository, open the `settings.env` file and fill out the variables with appropriate values.
 The following is an example:

 ``` text
 MYTHIC_IP=10.10.1.100